marcelosperalta/bootcamp_dci/200812/README.md

 * Connect to MongoDB

-    To connect a mongo.exe shell to the MongoDB instance, open another Command Interpreter with **Administrative privileges** and run:
+    To connect a mongo.exe shell to the MongoDB instance, open another Command Interpreter with :warning: Administrative privileges :warning: and run:

     ````
     "C:\Program Files\MongoDB\Server\4.4\bin\mongo.exe"